Chapter 2:

 “What happened at lunch?”
 Tsubame asked.

-Shiori wasn’t sure whether it seemed crazier that she had watched a boy be pulled into a portal and forgotten by the whole school, or that he had been interested in her despite being one of the most popular boys.
+Shiori wasn’t sure whether it was crazier that she had watched a boy be pulled into a portal and forgotten by the whole school, or that he had been interested in her despite being the most popular boy in school.

 “Shio-chan?
 What happened at lunch?”
-Tsubame repeated.
-She only resorted to that nickname when Shiori was being distant.
+Tsubame used that nickname when Shiori was distant.
 Shio meant salt, and Tsubame started using ‘Shio-chan’ in middle school when Shiori was too anti-social.

 “Oh, sorry,” Shiori apologized, “nothing.”